New England Small College Athletic Conference: Culture

 Many colleges banned fraternities and sororities on the grounds of unwarranted exclusivity, and provided on-campus social houses for all students to engage with.
 Williams College displaced their fraternity system in the 1960s due to high levels of racial and religious discrimination.
 Williams College President Chandler stated, "there remained the system of blackballing and secret agreements between some fraternities and their national bodies to exclude blacks and Jews... it was essentially a caste system based on socioeconomic status as perceived by students."
 Bates rejected the fraternity system in 1855, when it was founded.
 Colby disbanded its fraternities and sororities in 1984.
 At Bowdoin, fraternities were phased out in 2000.
 Despite the lack of Greek life, NESCAC schools are widely known for a prominent drinking culture.
 Schools within the NESCAC conference have made institutional efforts to diversify student body, and attract and wide range of students to their institutions.
 Many schools in the NESCAC provide significant financial aid to help increase the enrollment of lower income and middle class students.

-Notable alumni
+U.S. presidents in the NESCAC

-Schools in the New England Small College Athletic Conference have graduated three U.S. presidents.
+The NESCAC have graduated three U.S. presidents.
 The first president to graduate from the athletic conference was Franklin Pierce, the 14th president of the United States, a Bowdoin graduate of 1824.
 The 20th president, James A. Garfield, graduated from Williams College in 1856.
 The third U.S. president to graduate from a NESCAC institution was Calvin Coolidge, who graduated from Amherst College in 1895.
 President Chester Arthur was an 1848 graduate of Union College, a former NESCAC member, and President Woodrow Wilson was a professor at Wesleyan from 1888 to 1890.

 Sports

-The New England Small College Athletic Conference sponsors championship competition in 13 men's and 14 women's NCAA sanctioned sports.
+The NESCAC sponsors championship competition in 13 men's and 14 women's NCAA sanctioned sports.